Sign In / Sign Out

-“The recognition validates CSPO’s long-term efforts to bridge the divide between experts and the lay public and between careful analysis and thoughtful action,” said Mahmud Farooque, clinical associate professor and CSPO associate director director.
+“The recognition validates CSPO’s long-term efforts to bridge the divide between experts and the lay public and between careful analysis and thoughtful action,” said Mahmud Farooque, clinical associate professor and CSPO associate director.
 “Our publication and engagement portfolio traverses wide-ranging science and technology issues, from gene editing and artificial intelligence to the future of science and civic participation.”

 Founded in 1999, CSPO sits at the core of the research and policy engagement activities of the School for the Future of Innovation in Society, which was created in 2015.
-CSPO is dedicated to understanding the linkages between science and technology and its effects on society.
+CSPO is dedicated to understanding the linkages between science and technology and their effects on society.
 CSPO develops knowledge and tools that can more effectively connect science and technology to progress toward desired societal outcomes.
-This is the fourth consecutive year that CPSO has been ranked in ninth place and the sixth consecutive year it has appeared in the top 10.
+This is the fourth consecutive year that CPSO has been ranked in ninth place, and the sixth consecutive year it has appeared in the top 10.

-Notable recent projects that have solidified the Consortium’s thought-leadership status over the past year include:
+Notable recent projects that have solidified the consortium’s thought-leadership status over the past year include:

 • Navigating Our Shared Autonomous Futures is a large-scale, multi-city, global public consultation project on the development and adoption of autonomous mobility supported by an international coalition of partners and funders.
 In 2019, CSPO hosted four public forums in Boston, Washington, Phoenix and Buffalo, New York, and presented the initial findings at workshops and conferences in Washington, Singapore, Phoenix and Brussels.
 The project team is now working on in-depth analysis and the publication of a variety of briefings and reports targeted to local, national and international stakeholders.

 • Democratic Governance of Solar Geoengineering Research was a project funded by the Alfred P. Sloan Foundation.
 CSPO hosted two daylong public deliberations on potential implications of this controversial and speculative technology.
 In 2019, results from these deliberations were shared with scientists, funders and policymakers through a series of events.
 These included a National Academy Committee briefing in June, a final-results report launch event in November and a presentation at the fall meeting of the American Geological Union.
-Although the perspectives and attitudes expressed by citizen participants were nuanced, the central message for decision makers was relatively simple: “Keep things small; govern transparently, flexibly, and inclusively; learn from past mistakes and be prepared to reverse course.
+Although the perspectives and attitudes expressed by citizen participants were nuanced, the central message for decision-makers was relatively simple: “Keep things small; govern transparently, flexibly and inclusively; learn from past mistakes and be prepared to reverse course.
 Proceed — but with caution.”

-• New Tools for Science Policy is a breakfast seminar series hosted by CSPO that catalyzes discussions and collaborations between science policy researchers and decision makers.
+• New Tools for Science Policy is a breakfast seminar series hosted by CSPO that catalyzes discussions and collaborations between science policy researchers and decision-makers.
 Recent topics include: advances in coastal conservation methods, using game theory in foresight development, rethinking death and data ownership in the cloud, informal STEM education and embedding social justice into technical research and design.

-• Issues in Science and Technology, a magazine published in collaboration with the National Academies of Sciences, Engineering, and Medicine, features the nation’s best writing on policy related to science, technology and medicine.
+• Issues in Science and Technology, a magazine published in collaboration with the National Academies of Sciences, Engineering and Medicine, features the nation’s best writing on policy related to science, technology and medicine.
 The quarterly publication provides insightful commentary from leaders on critical policy topics not covered elsewhere: reforming STEM higher education, space policy and regulation, technological change and the future of work, and much more.
 In 2019, CSPO assumed sole editorial responsibilities for the magazine, with Dan Sarewitz serving as editor-in-chief for the coming year.